ionos-cloud/ionosctl/docs/subcommands/Compute Engine/pcc/peers/list.md

 ---
-description: "Get a list of Peers from a Private Cross-Connect"
+description: "Get a list of Peers from a Cross-Connect"
 ---

 # PccPeersList